 - CIHR would be happy to receive your feedback regarding the Project Biosketch.
 We will be surveying both applicants and reviewers to collect feedback regarding a number of items, including the content of the Project Biosketch.

 - Comments or questions related to the Project Biosketch should be addressed to firstname.lastname@example.org.

 The Project Biosketch consists of seven sections.
 The Personal Information section is used by CIHR staff to allow collection of personal information for administrative purposes.
 This information will not be shared with peer reviewers.
-The sections relevant to adjudication/peer-review include Education, Recognitions, Employment, Leaves of Absence/Impact on Research, Research Funding History, and Contributions.
+The sections relevant to adjudication/peer-review include Education, Recognitions, Employment, Research Funding History, Contributions and Activities.
 Below you will find a brief description of the information required in each of the sections.
 Please populate each section of your CCV with information that is most relevant to your grant application.

 1. Personal Information

 Please provide personal information such as Name, Address, and Contact Information.
 This information will be used for administrative purposes only.